 The Best Fidelity Retirement Funds for 2026

-So, with all of that as an introduction, let’s choose some of the very best Fidelity retirement funds to round out a portfolio.
+With the introduction behind us, let’s choose some of the very best Fidelity retirement funds to round out a portfolio.

 Any or all of these mutual funds are ideal holdings for a tax-deferred retirement plan like an IRA or 401(k) plan given their tax consequences, but some are perfectly at home in a good old-fashioned brokerage account.